Vahagn Militosyan: Club career

 Born in Etchmiadzin, Militosyan began his career with Stade Lavallois as a teenager, and before the 2010–11 season, while he was only 17, he was promoted to the team's reserve squad.
 However, most of the time he was playing for the team's youth side and played only two games for the club while failing to score a goal.

 In the 2011–12 season, Militosyan again played for the team's reserve side, but played in only one match.
 Before the start of the 2012–13 season, he was promoted to the team's main squad and took part in one league match.
 The following season, he made three appearances.

 Before the start of the 2014–15 season, Militosyan signed for fourth-tier club Grenoble Foot 38.

 International career

-Militosyan was called up to the national football team of Armenia, but as of August 2014 has not made any appearances.
+Militosyan was called up to the Armenia national football team in May 2014, but as of August 2014 has not made any appearances.

 Militosyan has appeared for Western Armenia, a team representing the Armenian indigenous people primarily from the region of Western Armenia which according to Armenian scholars was on territory occupied by Turkey.